Academic Excellence

 Teachers will review tests in class in order for the student to receive feedback.

-Students are encouraged to use Turn It In to avoid issues of plagiarism and academic dishonesty.
+Students are encouraged to use Turn It In to avoid issues of plagiarism and academic dishonesty. *Students can only use AI at the discretion and with the expressed permission of the teacher.
+AI must be used within the guidelines of the Academic Integrity Policy.*

 Class Rank